|

 that have preceded him there.
 Perhaps this story that was sent

-to me by a dear family friend will help us begin to heal:
+to me by a dear family friend will help us begin to heal: "We were all weeping while standing on a shore watching a

 tiny boat with golden sails moving slowly across the waters away